Ajeya27/Lab1_202001036/README.md

 3.Allows the librarian to enter new records and remove records from the system.<br />
 4.Allows non-members to browse and search books online.<br />
 5.Restricts issuing and returning books to valid members only.<br />
-6.Delivers a web application using HTML 5.<br />
 <br />
 Non Functional Requirements:<br />
 1.Should be scalable to incorporate the increasing size of institute.<br />